Teaching & Support Assistant

 - Member of Society for Applied Microbiology.

-- Associate Member of the Royal Society of Biology (AMRSB).
+- Member of Royal Society of Biology (MRSB).

 - I have had teaching and demonstrating roles on the modules BHCS1006 Infection & Immunity, BHCS1001 Biomedical Investigation and Experimentation, BIOM5005 Project Design and Development, and BHCS2006 Infection, Immunity and Disease.